 Synthetic fertilizers create many problems.
-Fertilizers leach into streams, rivers, lakes and disrupt the balance of aquatic ecosystems.
+Fertilizers leach into streams, rivers, and lakes and disrupt the balance of aquatic ecosystems.
 This is creating an excess of nutrients, including nitrogen and phosphorus, in the water.
-This is food for the sea plants as much as it is food for land grown crops.
+This is food for the sea plants as much as it is food for land-grown crops.
 An abundance of nutrients created by runoff leads to excessive algal blooms.
 Excessive algal blooms then deplete the water out of oxygen creating oceanic dead zones.
 Then when these algae start to decompose water quality problems emerge and the result is dead fish and other aquatic organisms.
 This process is called eutrophication.

 One of the most significant dead zones worldwide can be found in the Gulf of Mexico, beginning at the Mississippi River delta.